ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 This library supports the blob transaction type introduced with [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844).

+### EIP-6110/EIP-7002 Requests Support

+This libary supports executing and building blocks including `EIP-6110` deposit requests as well as `EIP-7002` withdrawal requests starting with `v8.1.0`.

 #### Initialization

 To run VM/EVM related EIP-4844 functionality you have to activate the EIP in the associated `@ethereumjs/common` library: